A characterization of cut locus for $C^1$ hypersurfaces: Introduction

 Let $n\geq2$ and $\Omega\subset\mathbb{R}^n$ be an open set with nonempty boundary $\partial\Omega$.
 The {\it distance function} $d:\Omega\to(0,\infty)$ and the {\it metric projection} $\pi:\Omega\to\mathcal{P}(\partial\Omega)$ are defined by

-The relation between the differentiability of the distance function and the number of elements of the metric projection is well-known (see e.g.\ \cite[Corollary 3.4.5]{CaSi04}): \begin{theorem*} The distance function $d$ is differentiable at $x\in\Omega$ if and only if $\pi(x)$ is a singleton. \end{theorem*}
+The relation between the differentiability of the distance function and the number of elements of the metric projection is well-known: \begin{theorem}[{e.g.\ \cite[Corollary 3.4.5]{CaSi04}}] The distance function $d$ is differentiable at $x\in\Omega$ if and only if $\pi(x)$ is a singleton. \end{theorem}